Security Experts Rebut The Guardian's Report That Claimed WhatsApp Has a Backdoor

 In such a scenario, Alice conversation with Bob is secure.
 It requires only the initial secure key exchange.
 Once that is complete, they are fine.

-But with the backdoor of silent key-renegotiation, the provider can at any time decide that now they want to eavesdrop into this or that conversation.
-S
+>"provider can at any time decide that now they want to eavesdrop into this or that conversation"

+and having hijacked one message in this scenario, what happens to the rest of the conversation? what happens to that message, too?

 Re: (Score:2)